-Although the original structure has been added to continuously over the millenniums, the alterations have only served to increase the allure of this fascinating site.
-The palace was built in the 4th century from lustrous white stone transported from the island of Brač, and construction lasted 10 years.
-Diocletian spared no expense, importing marble from Italy and Greece, as well as columns and 12 sphinxes from Egypt.
+Diocletian – the first Roman emperor to abdicate voluntarily – commissioned this magnificent palace to be completed in time for his retirement in AD 305.
+It was built from lustrous white stone transported from the island of Brač, and construction lasted 10 years.
+Diocletian spared no expense, importing marble from Italy and Greece, and columns and 12 sphinxes from Egypt.

 There are 220 buildings within the palace boundaries, home to about 3000 people.
-The narrow streets hide passageways and courtyards – some deserted and eerie, others thumping with music from bars and cafes – while residents hang out their washing overhead, kids kick footballs against the ancient walls, and grannies sit in their windows watching the action below.
+The narrow streets hide passageways and courtyards – some deserted and eerie, others thumping with music from bars and cafes – while residents hang out their washing overhead, kids kick footballs against the ancient walls, and people sit in their windows watching the action below.